Securing the Pega API

 - To perform other operations, for example, PUT, DELETE, POST, the PegaRULES:SysOpsAdministrator role.

 In addition, use cross-origin resource sharing settings in Pega Platform to control and secure the Pega API services that are embedded in your web or mobile client application.
 Configure these settings to permit Pega API access across domains that you trust by using the headers that you specify.
 You can also control the time period between preflight requests.
-For more information, see Creating a cross-origin resource sharing (CORS) policy.
+For more information, see Creating a cross-origin resource sharing policy.

 ArticlePega APIs and services